Scottish National League (rugby league): 2009 season

-Final

 2010 season

 There were changes again before the season commenced with eight clubs.
 Three teams departed Hillfoots Rams after one season, and two Glasgow clubs Jordanhill Phoenix and Victoria Knights who returned to being a youth set-up.
 Joining the ranks were the first ever Scottish rugby league club Forth & Clyde Nomads who had been formed in 1995 and had competed in the North-East League in England.
 The other two clubs were newly formed, Ayrshire Storm based at Irvine and Falkirk Romans.
 Reigning champions Edinburgh Eagles finished top of the table closely followed by the previous seasons runners-up Carluke Tigers.
 In the play-offs Carluke shocked the Eagles by winning in Edinburgh 24–16 to reach the Grand Final.
 Edinburgh got past Moray Eels who had put out Ayrshire Storm to eventually reach the Final.
-In the final played at GHA RFC in Glasgow Carluke repeated their play-off victory to lift their first title 14–10.
-In the Challenge Cup the Tigers lost away at Woolston Rovers 18–44.
+In the final played at GHA RFC in Glasgow Carluke repeated their play-off victory to lift their first title 18–10.
+In the 2010 Challenge Cup the Eagles once again won in the first round beating Gloucestershire Warriors away 36–32.
+In the second round they were beaten by Welsh club Blackwood Bulldogs 16–28 at Meggetland Sports Complex in Edinburgh.